World Cup

 Fact checker Steven Madden

-Algeria's path to three points is straightforward: control possession, pin Jordan into their own half, and wait for the defensive block to crack under sustained pressure.
-The 1.97 available on over 2.5 goals suggests the market expects a relatively open game, but I'm not convinced.
-Jordan will sit deep, stay compact, and look to frustrate Algeria for as long as possible.
-That's the textbook approach for an underdog in this situation, and it works often enough to make Algeria's task harder than the 1.53 price implies.
-The question is whether Algeria have the patience, movement, and quality in the final third to break that structure down without forcing it and leaving themselves exposed on the counter.
-If they do, this could finish 2-0 or 2-1.
-If they don't, it drifts towards 1-0 or even a draw, and suddenly that 6.68 on Jordan or the 4.17 on the draw starts to look less absurd.
+Algeria's path to three points remains straightforward: control possession, pin Jordan into their own half, and wait for the defensive block to crack.
+The 2.0 available on over 2.5 goals suggests the market still expects goals, but I'm cautious.
+Jordan will sit deep, stay compact, and look to frustrate Algeria for as long as possible, knowing that one defensive lapse could be terminal.
+The question is whether Algeria have the patience and composure to break that structure down after a demoralising opener, or whether desperation creeps in and they start forcing passes, leaving themselves exposed on the counter.
+If they stay disciplined, this could finish 2-0 or 2-1.
+If they don't, it drifts towards 1-0 or even a draw, and suddenly that 7.37 on Jordan or the 4.54 on the draw looks less absurd than it did a week ago.

-Jordan's best chance of a result is to stay disciplined, avoid giving away cheap set pieces, and hope that one moment of transition or dead-ball delivery gives them something to defend.
-The 2.0 on both teams to score suggests the market thinks Jordan can find a goal, but I'm sceptical.
-They'll need to create chances in open play against an Algeria side that will dominate the ball, and that's a tough ask when you're sitting deep by design.
-The more likely scenario is that Jordan stay compact, limit Algeria to one or two goals, and leave empty-handed but with their structure intact for the next match.
+Jordan's best chance of a result is to stay organised, avoid giving away cheap set pieces, and hope that one moment of transition or dead-ball delivery gives them something to defend.
+The market still doubts they can find a goal-both teams to score is priced at 2.09 for yes-but their opener against Austria showed they can create moments even when under pressure.
+The more likely scenario is that Jordan stay compact, limit Algeria to one or two goals, and leave empty-handed but with their structure intact for the final match.
 Algeria should win, but I expect this to stay tight, nervy, and lower-scoring than the over 2.5 line suggests.
-A 1-2 scoreline feels about right-enough for Algeria to take the points, not enough for them to relax.
+A 1-2 scoreline still feels about right-enough for Algeria to take the points, not enough for them to relax, and shaped more by desperation than dominance.

 Jordan